kubernetes-sigs/gcp-filestore-csi-driver/KNOWN_ISSUES.md

   service in.
 This may conflict with other GCP services that do not explicitly reserve IP ranges, such as GKE non-IP alias clusters or GKE TPUs.
 To avoid IP conflicts, it is recommended to either:
+    * Pass an isolated CIDR range using the reserved-ipv4-cidr
+	* This will prevent IP conflicts with GKE Pods, Service IPs and TPUs. the /29 IP ranges for the filestore instances would be exclusively allocated from the CIDR range.
     * Use a GKE cluster with [Alias IPs](https://cloud.google.com/kubernetes-engine/docs/how-to/alias-ips)
         * This will prevent IP conflicts with GKE Pod and Service IPs, but not TPUs.
     * Explicitly allocate IP ranges to each GCP service, and this plugin.